rweigel/phys260/Electric_Potential/Electric_Potential.md

 2. A force that varies according to $\rhat/r^2$ (e.g., the gravitational force between two objects separated by a large distance)

 In E&M, we encounter these same two types of conservative forces.

+One of the most common difficulties in calculating work and change in potential energy is getting the correct sign for the answer.
+The following two problems have questions that help you determine the correct sign of work and changes in potential energy.

+In general, determine the direction an object would move when released from rest (call this the "release direction").
+If the object moves or is moved a small step in the release direction, its potential energy will decrease.
+If the object moves or is moved a small step in a direction opposite to the release direction, its potential energy will increase.

+* The potential energy of an object increases when you do positive work on it.
+That is, when your force on the object is in the direction that you move the object.
+One way of determining if an object's potential is higher is if it has more potential to do something.
+A mass lifted upwards has more potential to crush something below it.
+If you lower a mass, it will have less potential to crush something.

+* Potential energy increases when a conservative force does negative work.

 **Example**